Homeschool Ghost Shell 2017 - 2014 Review by The Good Ride

-The Homeschool Ghost Shell offers really strong breathability as other upper end Homeschool jackets but has more of that rain jacket feel on the inside and a traditional hood instead of the wind hader.
+The Homeschool Ghost Shell offers really strong breathability as other upper-end Homeschool jackets but has more of that rain jacket feel on the inside and a traditional hood instead of the windbreaker.
 It’s got 2.5 layers and it feels like a cross between a rain shell and a snowboard shell.
-It’s a great spring jacket for most and also a pretty good low cost technical shell for those that like a ton of breathability.
+It’s a great spring jacket for most and also a pretty good low-cost technical shell for those that like a ton of breathability.
 I found my self wearing this as much off the hill on rainy summer days as I did on the hill.
 It’s a very versatile shell.

 2015 Homeschool Ghost Shell Jacket

 The 2015 Homeschool Ghost has a very similar fit and design but newer better fabric.
 It feels softer and thinner but also the inside feels less rubbery.
 The 2014 would feel rubbery for a few seconds when you put in on and then it felt like it integrated with your skin fine but the 2015 integrates instantly.